Pindola Bharadvaja: Tibetan Buddhism

+Korea

+Dokseong or Nabanjonja in Korean Buddhism is thought to be Pindola Bharadvaja although some view it as Tan'gun.
+The deity is depicted having white hair, long eyebrows, and a smile.
+It is often enshrined in dokseonggak or samseonggak with Sansin and Chilseongsin (Big Dipper) in Korean Buddhist temples.

 India

 Piṇḍola, belonging to the Brahmin Bhāradvāja gotra, is said to have been from Pūrva Videha.
 In the Bhāradvājasutta of the Samyutta Nikāya (in the Theravādin suttapitaka), he is described as residing at the famous Ghositārāma, and preaching to King Udena (Udayana) of Kauśambī.